H-AfrArts is Recruiting new Editors and Advisory Board Members - Please Volunteer!

-H-AfrArts is looking for Editors and Advisory Board Members to join the team and share duties and responsabilities on a voluntary basis.
+H-AfrArts is looking for Editors and Advisory Board Members to join our small team and share duties and responsibilities on a voluntary basis.

 About the Network:

 H-AfrArts is an international network jointly sponsored by H-Net (Humanities Online) and ACASA (Arts Council of the African Studies Association-USA) to provide a forum for the discussion and exploration of African art and expressive culture.
 There are a number of reasons and benefits for joining H-AfrArts Network, these include:

 Collaboration: Volunteering with an H-Net Network can be an excellent opportunity to work within a multi-disciplinary and committed editorial team.

 Engagement: H-AfrArts Network provides an excellent opportunity to engage with, support, and develop your field of study.